"Find something you're passionate about and keep tremendously interested in it." Julia Child

 (If this is you, keep reading)

 Since the beginning of SeattleCoach in 2008, we've found that our graduates come to the end of Module II and say, "That was nice.
 More please!"

 In response, we have developed further opportunities that speak to those requests.
 Each one is approved by the ICF to help you to complete the continuing education hours (CCEUs) and mentor coaching that are required every three years.
 And each one may also include peer coaching--so you can add "bartered hours" to your coaching log.

-If you are ready to schedule individual mentor coaching or are renewing your credential and simply need a shorter course to complete ten more hours of individual and group mentor coaching, click here.
+And when you are ready to schedule individual mentor coaching or to renew your credential and simply need a shorter course to complete ten more hours of individual and group mentor coaching, click here.

 The ICF's 411